 However, there is one problem here: We have duplicates of both “dog” and “cat”.

-If you var_dump the array above, you will see that its structure looks like this:
+If you print out the array above, you will see that its structure looks like this:

-This brings me to my next point: The array_unique function will leave the first occurrence and remove any subsequent duplicates. i.e. It will skip over the first element before removing any duplicates that come after it.
+The array_unique function will keep the first occurrence and remove any subsequent duplicates.
+In other words, will skip over the first element and then remove any identical elements that come after it.